ollyp25/100DaysOfCode-Python/Day04/README.md

 ### Example

 ```
-What do you choose?
-Type 0 for Rock, 1 for Paper, or 2 for Scissors: 0
+Make your choice: Type 0 for Rock, 1 for Paper, or 2 for Scissors 0

     _______
 ---'   ____)